-8.6.2 Display Data Flow
+8.7.2 Display Data Flow

 The LCD segment driver system reads display data and generates the proper output voltages to the LCD glass to produce the desired image.
 Display data resides in a memory buffer in the system SRAM.
-Each time you need to change the common and segment driver voltages, the next set of pixel data moves from the memory buffer into the Port Data Registers through the DMA.
+Each time you need to change the common and segment driver voltages, the next set of pixel data moves from the memory buffer into the Port Data Registers via DMA.

-8.6.3 UDB and LCD Segment Control
+8.7.3 UDB and LCD Segment Control